mratsim/weave/e04_channel_based_work_stealing/README.md

 This is a port of the revised C implementation from Andreas Prell for the paper:

-- Embracing Explicit Communication inWork-Stealing Runtime Systems
+- Embracing Explicit Communication in
+  Work-Stealing Runtime Systems

   Andreas Prell, PhD Thesis, 2016